About

 Eileen was well known for her kindness and generosity.
 She was very active in community organizations that lent helping hands to those in need.
 She was also known to volunteer as a greeter at the Bergan Medical Center.
 As a devout Catholic, she was a lifelong supporter of the Archdiocese of Omaha, the Jesuits and various catholic parishes and missions.
 Eileen Ryan passed away on March 7, 2013.

-Eileen made a notable contribution to fund the renovation of the plaza and entrance to her alma mater Mercy High School in 2008.
+A notable contribution to fund the renovation of the plaza and entrance to Mercy High School in 2008.
 The plaza carries the Eileen Krebs Ryan name.

 In 1999, Dr. Ryan established the Wayne Ryan Science Scholarship program, and the annual Outstanding Teacher Award to benefit the Corning, Iowa high school students and educators.
 Both programs continue to be administered through the Corning Education Foundation.